-The Green Kill Art Exhibition Program at Green Kill:
+The Green Kill Art Exhibition Program

-Artists are local, national and international.
+Artists may be local, national and international.

-The Primary Reasons for the Green Kill Art Exhibition Program:
+The Primary Reasons for the Green Kill Art Exhibition Program

 •To provide access and opportunities for art lovers and for art buyers.